 Lay the wing halves to the outside and stretch the material between the middle lines upwards into pockets (Pics.
-32-49) and spread them out to the sides, and to about 50 cm either sides of the centreline).
+23-27).

 Folding the wing halves

 Lay a wing half on top of its opposite side and put its lines on the other side of the line separator, making sure that the middle lines are not disturbed (hold with weight).